 The Kavalier has provided an update on their business!

-About 1 year ago, we followed up with The Kavalier to see how they've been doing since we published this article.
+Over 2 years ago, we followed up with The Kavalier to see how they've been doing since we published this article.

 Hey! 👋I'm Pat Walls, the founder of Starter Story.